 Mr I. Raikes

 At Greenbank, we believe in providing a broad and balanced education that equips students with the knowledge, skills, values and attributes required to be successful in their chosen careers.
-High standards in Literacy and Numeracy are at the heart of our curriculum.
-Examination results in both English and Maths are consistently high and students of all abilities make excellent progress from their starting points.
-We offer a wide range of curriculum opportunities to inspire and engage our students and we remain as one of the top performing schools in Sefton.
+Examination results in all subjects are consistently high and students of all abilities make excellent progress from their starting points.
+We offer a wide range of curriculum opportunities to inspire and engage our students and ensure they have a love of learning.

 Science, Languages, Technology, Performing Arts and the Humanities all provide stimulating learning experiences across the school and prepare our students for their ‘next step’.
 A cornerstone of our curriculum is personal development that ranges from short and sharp Personal Development Time at morning registration to longer learning experiences such as Enrichment Days.
 Throughout the school, students are offered individual, tailored careers guidance and all our students this year have been offered a place in post 16 learning.